jina-ai/jina/docs/tutorials/scale-out.md

 1. `any`: requests will be randomly assigned to one shard.
 2. `all`: requests will be handled by all shards.

-In practical, when you are indexing your `Documents`, it's better to set `polling='any'` to only store the `Documents` into one shard to avoid duplicates.
+In practice, when you are indexing your `Documents`, it's better to set `polling='any'` to only store the `Documents` into one shard to avoid duplicates.
 On the other hand, at search time, the search requests should be across all shards.
-Thus we normally set `polling='all''`.
+Thus we should set `polling='all''`.

-As a result, we need to config our `Flow` definition with different `Polling` strategy:
+As a result, we need to config our `Flow` definition with a different `Polling` strategy:

-The `IndexFlow`:
+The new `Flow`:

 ```python
 # Config your polling strategy based on endpoints